Tseku210/music_sheet/README.md

 ## Acknowledgments

-This library is an extension of the excellent [simple_sheet_music](https://github.com/tomoyu719/simple_sheet_music) repository developed by [@tomoyu719](https://github.com/tomoyu719).
-The original repository provides the core music rendering logic and sheet music display functionality.
+This library is inspired by the excellent [simple_sheet_music](https://github.com/tomoyu719/simple_sheet_music) repository developed by [@tomoyu719](https://github.com/tomoyu719).
+The original repository provides the core music rendering foundation.

 This library is being developed as part of the [Khuur](https://github.com/Tseku210/khuur_app) project, a Flutter application for learning and playing the Mongolian horse fiddle instrument (morin khuur).